Brady Keys

-Brady Keys (May 19, 1936 – October 24, 2017) was a Texan American football player.
-He played as a defensive back for eight seasons in the NFL.
+Brady Keys (May 19, 1936 – October 24, 2017) was an American professional football player.
+He played as a defensive back for eight seasons in the National Football League (NFL).
 He played college football at Colorado State as a halfback as well as a defensive back.
 Keys led the 1960 Colorado State team in rushing yards and total offense.

 Keys was also America's first black owner of a national fast food franchise.

 Career

 After being turned down for loans by a variety of banks he was loaned his seed money by Dan Rooney, then manager of the Pittsburgh Steelers, to establish All Pro Fried Chicken, through which he became America's first black franchisor.
 His first store opened in January 1967 and at its peak, All Pro Fried Chicken, had 150 franchises and was run by Keys as a family business.